cadets/trace-data/README.md

 # CDM Mapping

-Our traces are converted to CDM format on an entry to entry basis.
-Currently, each event in a CADETS trace is converted to an event entry in the CDM format.
+Our traces are converted to CDM format on a per event record basis.
+Currently, each event in a CADETS trace is converted to a corresponding event entry in the CDM format.
 If necessary, related objects are also created, such as files, users, or processes.